a fall full of music (after the dissonance of anxiety)

 … for disaster.
 The mix for The Rumjacks was intolerable, the sound a catastrophe.
 We had to leave after a few minutes, ears ringing despite plugs and being as far away from the loudspeakers as you can get in Das Bett.

-The following Saturday saw us again @Das Bett, this time Stephan, Jenny and me for celebrating 40 years of Bauhaus together with Peter Murphy.
-Club was packed (after we were allowed to go in at a quarter past eight – they had announced doors at seven, but the band arrived late and had to to the full soundcheck, while the complete audience queued in the rain…)
+The following Saturday saw us again @Das Bett, this time Stephan, Jenny, and me for celebrating 40 years of Bauhaus together with Peter Murphy.
+The club was packed (after we were allowed to go in at a quarter past eight – they had announced doors at seven, but the band arrived late and had to to the full soundcheck, while the complete audience queued in the rain…)

 Peter in a glitter jacket and with a fancy beard proved to not have lost even the tiniest bit of his charisma and although the sound wasn’t perfect, it was a wonderful show.
 I saw Ernie and Claus again – it had been ages :-)